davidmingueza98/ork-island/README.md

 or PATH.
 Similarly, initially all players have their orks randomly distributed on the shore.

-At the beginning of a match all cities and paths are empty, i.e., do not have any orks on their cells.
+At the beginning of a match, all cities and paths are empty, i.e., do not have any orks on their cells.
 However, once the game starts, orks can move to them.

 Points are then computed as follows.
 At the end of a round, for each city the